Things to do in Jakarta: A Day Out to Taman Mini Indonesia Indah

 In addition, there is also Gojek, which is basically an e-hailing motorcycle taxi service, Jakarta's entrepreneurial solution to its gridlock.
 Check out their website; it is one of the rare Indonesian sites that come with an English version.

 Another reason to download one of these apps, is as a price checker.
-Should you decide to take an informal ride share option (in Malaysia we call these kereta sapu), it gives you an idea of the fare, and help you negotiate.
+Should you decide to take an informal ride share option (in Malaysia we call these kereta sapu), it gives you an idea of the fare, and helps you negotiate.